Lotus (Soen album)

 Lotus is the fourth studio album by Swedish progressive metal band Soen.
 The album was released on 1 February 2019 through Silver Lining Music.
-It was produced by David Castillo and Iñaki Marconi, and preceded by the singles "Rival" on 16 November 2018, "Martyrs" on 7 December 2018, and the title track on 18 January 2019.
+It was produced by David Castillo and Iñaki Marconi, and preceded by the singles "Martyrs" on 7 December 2018 and the title track on 18 January 2019.

 It is the first album with Canadian musician Cody Ford on guitar.